Ruben Vardanyan (politician): Philanthropy and social entrepreneurship

 Vardanyan through his philanthropic activities has been involved with Pushkin Museum council, Russian National Orchestra and The American Russian Youth Orchestra.
 He co-founded Moscow School of Management SKOLKOVO and was its president from 2006 to 2011.
 As of 2019, Vardanyan holds is the vice-chairman at the Skolkovo advisory board.
 Vardanyan also heads the supervisory board at Skolkovo Institute for Emerging Market Studies (SIEMS).
 From 2000 till 2016, Vardanyan was a member of the university endowment supervisory board at Russian New Economic School, During 2008-09 he was one of the members of the advisory board.
 He had previously held served in supervisory boards of Russian Presidential Academy of National Economy and Public Administration (since 2014), MSU Faculty of Economics (2014-2017), international councils at Brazilian Fundação Dom Cabral' (since 2009), Japanese International Christian University (2011-2015), and GuangHua management school in China.

-In 2013 Ruben Vardanyan with Veronika Zonabend and partners established UWC Dilijan College.
-The college an international boarding school for exceptionally talented youth in Armenian city Dilijan.
+In 2013 Vardanyan, together with Veronika Zonabend and Partners, established UWC Dilijan College.
+The college is an international boarding school aimed at educating exceptionally talented youth, located in the Armenian city of Dilijan.

 In early 2000s Ruben Vardanyan and Noubar Afeyan initiated the Armenia 2020 project.
 Vardanyan's philanthropic organization IDea Foundation undertakes the Tatev Revival Project that supports the restoration of Tatev Monastery in southern Armenia.
 Vardanyan has supported other restoration initiatives, such as that of the Saint George's Church in Tbilisi in 2015.
 Vardanyan was one of the benefactors of the Armenian Cathedral of Moscow, consecrated in 2017.
-In May 2017 the restored Holy Mother of God Church was opened Mushkapat, Artsakh. in 2019, the restoration of Yukhari Govhar Agha Mosque in Shushi was supported by Vardanyan's Revival of Oriental Historical Heritage Foundation.
+In May 2017 the restored Holy Mother of God Church was opened Mushkapat, Artsakh. in 2019, the restoration of Yukhari Govhar Agha Mosque in Shusha was supported by Vardanyan's Revival of Oriental Historical Heritage Foundation.

 In 2016 the Foundation for Armenian Science and Technology was established jointly by Vardanyan, Noubar Afeyan, Fr.
 Mesrop Aramian and Artur Alaverdyan.
 In 2014 Vardanyan also co-funded the prize money of the Aurora Prize for Awakening Humanity jointly with Noubar Afeyan, and Vartan Gregorian.

+Ilya Shumanov, president of Transparency International Russia, accused Vardanyan in January 2024 of only pretending to be a philanthropist "rather than like someone who is taking money out of the bank and working with dubious, corrupt individuals who, as is now evident, are the ones who started this war."

+Controversies

+Sanction by Ukraine

+Following the Russian invasion of Ukraine, Vardanyan was placed on the Ukrainian government's list of sanctioned people for his role as a board member of the Russian air cargo company Volga Dnepr, which plays a major role in Russian military air transport.
+According to Kyiv, his commercial ventures "undermine or threaten Ukraine's territorial integrity, sovereignty, and independence."
+He is wanted by the Ukrainian Secret Service (SSU).